“I regretted preparing for the Residential Drug Abuse Program (RDAP),” said no one ever.

 - Lay out the timeline to prove your problems existed 12 months before your arrest of indictment

 The biggest problem defendants like John have is not following a methodical, transparent approach to enrolling and graduating from RDAP.
-We can’t ignore the reality that 92% of defendants fail to get accepted.
 Too many wish or hope it will happen.
 If wishing or hoping is a strategy you embrace, White Collar Advice is not for you.

 Times are changing.
 There are so many changes to RDAP—including sensitive ones—clients won’t even email me the details.
 They either write me letters or have their loved ones call me.

 “We can’t discuss RDAP through email.
 Keep in mind, some information online about RDAP from just 2 weeks is inaccurate.
 I know because someone just surrendered and the info they received was way off.
 Here are some changes on the evidence front, including how a lot of guys are getting thrown out. ” a client currently enrolled in RDAP told me.

 Without proof everything I write or say is simply a claim.
 To that end, if you would like to speak to our clients to get a better understanding of our process, simply text or call me at 818-424-2220.

 If you would like me to speak with me now click here to schedule a call or call/text me at 818-424-2220.